Eug-Chua/llm_trading_arena/README.md

 ---

-## 🎯 What is This Project?
+## What is This Project?

-**Alpha Arena** is a groundbreaking experiment by Nof1.ai that tests whether LLMs can function as systematic trading agents in real-world, dynamic, competitive environments.
+**Alpha Arena** is a groundbreaking experiment by Nof1.ai that tests whether LLMs can function as systematic trading agents in real-world, dynamic environments.
 Unlike static AI benchmarks, Alpha Arena evaluates decision-making capabilities with real capital, live market data, and consequential execution.

 **Six leading LLMs** (DeepSeek, Claude, GPT-5, Gemini, Grok 4, Qwen 3) trade cryptocurrency perpetual futures on Hyperliquid with:
 - **$10,000 each** in real capital